Olivia-li/TouristDaysLeft/README.md

 # Tourist Days Left
 Google maps is constantly tracking my location data and it's probably constantly tracking yours too!
-With all this data I decided to make a program that figures out how many of my 182 tourist days I have left in the year so I don't illegally overstay in the US and now you can too!
+With all this data I made a program that determines how many of my 182 tourist days in the US I have left in the year so I don't illegally overstay and now you can too!
 Go Big Brother!!!

 ## Get your location data
 Go to [Google Takeout](https://takeout.google.com/settings/takeout) and check "Location History".
 Download your location data as a JSON file.